This page follows on from an earlier page on using VSEPR to work out the

 There are 4 bonding pairs of electrons from the 4 N-H bonds

-and this means there are NO lone pairs of electrons in this molecule.
+and this means there are NO lone pairs of electrons in this ion.

-Example 2 - What is the shape of the BrF2+ ion?
+Example 2 - What is the shape of the bromine difluoride ion (BrF2+) ?

 As before use the VSEPR rules to work out the shape of this ion:

-- Bromine is the central atom and it is in group 7 of the periodic table.
-It has 7 valency
+Bromine is the central atom and it is a halogen found in group 7 of the periodic table; it has 7 valence

-- Two fluorine atoms are covalently bonded to the central atom bromine atom and each contributes 1 electron.
+Two fluorine atoms are covalently bonded to the central bromine atom; with each fluorine atom contributing 1 electron.
 So we have 2

-- The molecule has a charge of +1; this means it has lost an electron.
+The molecular ion has a charge of +1; this means it has lost an electron.

-- The total number of electrons in the valency shells is 8 electrons; dividing by 2 gives 4
+The total number of electrons in the valence shell is 8 electrons; dividing by 2 gives 4

 electron pairs;

-so the shape will be based on a tetrahedral structure.
+so the shape of this molecular ion will be based on a tetrahedral structure.
 There are 2 bonding pairs of electrons from the 2 Br-F

 covalent bonds so